Something Deep Inside

-"Something Deep Inside" is the second single taken from Billie Piper's second album, Walk of Life.
+"Something Deep Inside" is a song by English singer turned actress Billie Piper, released as the second single from her second album, Walk of Life (2000), in September 2000.
 The single debuted and peaked at number four on the UK Singles Chart, becoming her last top-10 single and penultimate hit.
 It also reached the top 20 in Australia and New Zealand, becoming Piper's last song to chart in both countries.

 Song information

 The song was remixed (at the beginning of the released version she says 'remix') after it was completed for the single release.
 The released version was also on her album Walk of Life rather than the original song.
 The original song can only be found on the Japanese edition of the album.

 While on The Friday Night Project in January 2006, Piper was asked by a member of the audience with the name 'Johnny Quiz' if she regretted releasing a single called "Something Deep Inside".
 To which she responded, while laughing, "Yes, big time!"